HACK3R-CRYPTO/property-tycoon-mantle/backend/README.md

 ## BigInt Serialization

 Backend properly handles BigInt values in JSON responses.
-All property methods convert BigInt fields (tokenId, rwaTokenId, totalYieldEarned) to numbers or strings before returning.
+All property methods convert BigInt fields (tokenId, rwaTokenId, totalYieldEarned, value) to numbers or strings before returning.
 This prevents "Do not know how to serialize a BigInt" errors when sending data to frontend.

+## Property Validation

+Backend validates property IDs before processing.
+Checks if property exists using `ownerOf` before calculating yield.
+Property ID 0 is valid if it exists and is owned.
+Only skips properties that don't exist.
+Prevents contract reverts for invalid property IDs.
+Filters out non-existent properties in batch operations.

 ## WebSocket Events